What brand of spray paint do you use?

 Do you have to sand furniture before spray painting?

 Not always.
 Again, this is a total judgement call unless there is obvious damage or issues with the furniture.
 I always sand if there are things that need smoothed out or any old paint, varnish, or anything else removed.
 Sanding is a great way to get a fresh start on a piece.
 And again, you’ll never regret sanding either!

 I spray painted a piece, and now it feels sticky/tacky.
 What did I do wrong?

 Usually when this happens, you have sprayed it too thick too quick.
-If you spray several coats of primer and spray paint on a piece, you must make sure that each coat is completely dry before spraying any additional coats.
+If you spray several coats of primer and spray paint on a piece, you must make sure that each coat is completely dry and cured before spraying any additional coats.
 When it’s sticky, the top coat may seem dry but the other coats have not dried thoroughly.
 More often than not, time will fix it but it can take several days or even weeks for it to cure completely.
 Be sure not to use the furniture until the sticky/tacky feeling is gone.

 Do I have to use a clear coat after spray painting?